mario2046/Intelligent-Customer-Analysis-Platform/README.md

-# Customer 360 Data APIs
+# Intelligent-Customer-Analysis-Platform

-This project provides HTTP APIs for customer data including CRM, engagement, market intelligence, and knowledge base information.
+This project contain HTTP API server and dify parts.
+THe HTTP server provides HTTP APIs for customer data including CRM, engagement, market intelligence, and knowledge base information.
 It serves as a data backend for the Customer 360 platform.
+The dify is the orchestration platform for the agentic application.

+Below is the read for the HTTP API server.
+For dify please refer to the README in the dify folder.

 ## Features